amanjain25/hacktoberfest18-ft/README.md

   2. You could alternatively look at any github's "Issues" tab.
 That is where people make requests to the public for your contributions aka "pull requests"

+  3. You can contribute anywhere.
+Sometimes repo maintainers are more receptive to pull requests than others.
+It often is recommended to make smaller changes and see how the maintainers respond to your requests.
+Ideally they merge in your changes, that is the point of a pull request, you are attempting to contribute to a larger project that you do not own.

 ## Or you could check out one of these lists:

   [main sites suggestions](https://hacktoberfest.digitalocean.com/#projects)